jts/ncov-tools/README.md

 # path to the top-level directory containing the analysis results
 data_root: run_200430

+# optionally the plots can have a "run name" prefix.
+If this is not defined the prefix will be "default"
+run_name: my_run

 # path to the file containing the amplicon regions (not the primer sites, the actual amplicons)
 amplicon_bed: resources/artic_amplicons.bed